hashxim/hconMD/Work_MD/Things to Check in CFI Activities.md

 `Summary`

 # Definition
-Highlights the usage of the capital of business in terms of capex done, investment insecurities etc. It is an indicator of  how business employ their cash
+Highlights the usage of the capital of business in terms of capex done, investment insecurities etc. ==It is an indicator of  how business employ their cash==

 # Footer